SardineFish/sar-push-service/docs/index.md

 All requests to the API require authorization with HTTP basic authentication.
 With the `uid` as the username and `secret` as password.

+Unauthorized requests will get error response with status `401 Unauthorized`.

 ### Example in JS

 ```js